Supragya13/Movies/README.md

 # Movies

-Analysis performed on moviesd data to generate useful information.
+Analysis performed on movies data to generate useful information.